 Disclaimer: The list below is my opinion, based on my projections for the 2020 NFL season.
 Rookies were omitted from this list.

-Top 25 running backs in the NFL for 2020 season
+Top 25 running backs in the NFL for the 2020 season

 25. Raheem Mostert, San Francisco 49ers